oggioniale/WISP.data/paper/paper.md

 The resulting time series of above-water observations supports the assessment of hyperspectral and multispectral satellite missions, enabling the testing of different atmospheric correction algorithms.
 In addition, water turbidity derived from WISPstation measurements is compared with in situ data acquired by in-water turbidimeters, enabling consistency evaluation between radiometric-derived and direct observations.
 This integrated approach enhances the interpretation of turbidity dynamics in highly variable riverine systems.

+Looking ahead, the modular architecture of `WISP.data` is well-suited to be extended and adapted to other optical view fixed spectroradiometric systems widely used in the scientific community for water body monitoring, thereby promoting greater interoperability and standardization in the processing of in situ optical data.

 # AI usage disclosure